saapo-ka-baadshah/my_uni_work/StateOfTheArt/onePageSummary.md

 The main aim of the study is to analyze the effects of Central Transactional Parties, such as Banks and Ledgers, on a network of IoT devices.

 The study tries to simulate the effects of two different consensus protocols (i.e. **Proof of Work** and **Proof of Authority**) on the Transaction counts.
-Considering the transaction count as valid metric, the system proposes comparison between both and subtly conveys the message that the **Proof of Authority** creates more transactions than that of **Proof of Work**.
+Considering the transaction count as valid metric for network efficiency, the system proposes comparison between both and subtly conveys the message that the **Proof of Authority** creates more transactions than that of **Proof of Work**.

 ---